 - Living Memory: Madsen's recordings in the starter session.
 He had been dead for 20 years at this point.

 - Lotus-Eater Machine: The Lotus Club.
 Ben, the creator of the technology, seems to make a tidy profit from it.

 - Mysterious Protector: Tim stopped Dougall from killing Scarlett in the nick of time.

-- Mysterious Watcher: Tim Gray
+- Mysterious Watcher: Tim Gray, over Scarlett.

 - Nice Hat: Artwork of Lucas switches between a green tophat and a green bowler hat.
 The GM owns both, just in case.

 - Oddly Named Sequel 2: Electric Boogaloo: The Let's Work Together title was just a placeholder.
 The title will change when plot demands it and is equally strange.

 - Omnidisciplinary Scientist: Though the GM is trying to avert this trope at every turn, Maniac Madsen is a celebrated one.